Old Cleeve

-The civil parish of Old Cleeve covers an area of 2092 ha and includes the villages of Old Cleeve, Blue Anchor, Roadwater and Washford as well as hamlets such as Bilbrook, Chapel Cleeve, Golsoncott and Leighland Chapel.
+The civil parish of Old Cleeve covers an area of 2092 ha and includes the villages of Old Cleeve, Roadwater and Washford as well as hamlets such as Bilbrook, Chapel Cleeve, Golsoncott and Leighland Chapel.
 Approximately half the parish lies within the Exmoor National Park.
 The remaining half is on the southern edge of Exmoor.
 The village has been in existence since the early 13th century.
 The village held its first council meeting in 1711.
-By the 1720s the village had several churches, in which to meet.
+By the 1720s the parish had several churches, in which to meet.
 The town hall was built in 1727.
 The first church here was built in 1694, built by the Eastern Christian Society.
 This church was destroyed in a fire in 1847, and has been rebuilt and restored.
 In 2011, the population of the parish was 1,672.

-Etymology
+Toponymy

 The name Cleeve, first attested in the Domesday Book of 1086 as Clive, comes from the dative singular form of the Old English word clif ('cliff, bank, steep hill').
 It became known as Old Cleeve to distinguish the principal village north of the main A39 road from the later site of Cleeve Abbey to the south.

 The hamlet of Golsoncott takes its name from the Old English words goldsmið ('goldsmith') and cott ('cottage').